AdaCore/training_material/courses/rust_essentials/110_common_library_types/05-vec.rst

   println!("All colors");
   for c in &colors { println!("  {}", c); }

-  // Pop - remove & return the last item
-  let last = colors.pop();
+  // Pop - remove and return the last item let last = colors.pop();
   println!("last: {last:?}");